Piyawanno/Gaimon/deamon/README.txt

 ==================

-1. chage sudoer to file to be able to run "sudo xpeed-db" without password
+1. chage sudoer to file to be able to run "sudo gaimon-deamon" without password

 	- open terminal
 	- $sudo visudo